Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism

 \subsection{QQ Plots}

-\Cref{fig:qqplot} displays the \gls{rtc} theorem transformed inter-onset quantiles (\cref{eqn:rtc}) against the $\exp(1)$ theoretical quantiles for each model of interest: the \gls{hpp}, \gls{nhpp}, \gls{hwkpl}, \gls{hwkexp}, and \gls{hwk2exp} models, \Cref{fig:qqplot}(a,b) illustrates that the \gls{hpp} and \gls{nhpp} fail to capture the bursty nature of aggressive behavior onsets, as their inter-onset distributions allocate excessive probability density to larger onset counts compared to the true data.
-This leads to overestimating the number of aggressive behavior onsets during low-intensity periods (when few or no onsets occur over extended durations) and underestimating them during self-excitation phases, highlighting their limitations in modeling self-excitatory dynamics. \cref{fig:qqplot}(c,d) shows that the \gls{hwkpl} and \gls{hwkexp} tend to generate slightly shorter inter-onset times than observed aggressive behavior onsets.
-This deviation is particularly pronounced in the tail of the distribution, where the model underestimates longer inter-onset times, leading to a bias toward shorter predicted intervals.
-However, the \gls{hwkpl} captures the tail of the distribution more effectively than the \gls{hwkexp} due to the scale-free nature and long tail of the \gls{pl} kernel.
-This suggests that in sessions with extended gaps between aggressive events, the \gls{hwkexp} tends to assume that subsequent events will occur sooner than they do. \cref{fig:qqplot}(e) shows that the \gls{hwk2exp} effectively corrects the tail deviation observed in \cref{fig:qqplot}(c,d), reducing the underestimation of longer inter-onset times.
-This improvement stems from the \gls{hwk2exp}'s use of two scaled exponential kernels—one capturing short-term and the other long-term dependencies—enabling rapid and gradual variations in the intensity function.
-Additionally, the Markovian property of the exponential kernel facilitates better parameter inference.
-Consequently, the \gls{hwk2exp} provides a more flexible representation of temporal dynamics, better aligning with the observed inter-onset structure.
+\Cref{fig:qqplot} displays the \gls{rtc}-transformed inter-onset quantiles (\cref{eqn:rtc}) against the $\exp(1)$ theoretical quantiles for the \gls{hpp}, \gls{nhpp}, \gls{hwkexp}, \gls{hwk2exp}, and \gls{hwkpl} models.
+As shown in \cref{fig:qqplot}(a,b), the \gls{hpp} and \gls{nhpp} fail to capture the bursty nature of aggressive behavior onsets, allocating excessive probability to larger onset counts.
+This results in overestimation during low-intensity periods and underestimation during self-excitation phases, exposing their inability to model self-excitatory dynamics. \Cref{fig:qqplot}(c) shows that the \gls{hwkexp} tends to generate slightly shorter inter-onset times than observed, with the deviation most pronounced in the tail, indicating that it assumes subsequent onsets occur sooner than they do during extended gaps.
+The \gls{hwkpl} better captures the tail due to the scale-free, long-tailed nature of the \gls{pl} kernel.
+As shown in \cref{fig:qqplot}(d,e), both the \gls{hwk2exp} and \gls{hwkpl} correct this tail deviation: the \gls{hwk2exp} achieves this through two scaled exponential kernels capturing short- and long-term dependencies, while the \gls{hwkpl} has long-tail effects built in.